nikolinasostaric/nikolinasostaric.github.io/_pages/teaching.md

 I'm currently developing an introductory Python course for 1<sup>st</sup> year of <a href="https://www.studyguide.tudelft.nl/a101_displayProgram.do?program_tree_id=29839">Nanobiology program</a>.

 In September 2023, I joined the <a href="https://www.tudelft.nl/en/student/faculties/as-student-portal/organisation/board-of-studies-applied-sciences">Board of Studies</a> Nanobiology.
+I'm also working on restructuring of bachelor's curriculum in Nanobiology.

 <div class="projects">
   <!-- Display categorized projects -->